Botolan: Ina Poon Bato

-The image was canonically blessed by Pope John Paul II in 1985 at a ceremony in Vatican City.
-After the 1991 eruption of Mount Pinatubo destroyed the original village, the image (which was found intact and buried chest-deep in lahar) and its shrine were moved to the nearby resettlement area of Loob-Bunga.
+The Catholic image was canonically blessed by Pope John Paul II in 1985 at a ceremony in Vatican City.
+After the 1991 eruption of Mount Pinatubo destroyed the original village of Poonbato, the patio image (which was found intact and buried chest-deep in lahar) and its shrine were moved to the nearby resettlement area of Loob-Bunga.
 The feast of Ina Poón Bató is celebrated every late January, with devotees flocking to the original image inside a chapel belonging to the Aglipayan Church, and the 1976 replica enshrined in the Catholic chapel.